What says beauty, power and mystery more loudly than choosing the magical and powerful Unicorn as Scotland's National Animal?

 The Scottish people themselves have very specific traits and values, and their qualities such as courage, pride, purity and a love of freedom are mirrored in the animal we chose to represent our country.

 A heraldic symbol as awe-inspiring as the unicorn just makes perfect sense.

 The stories and legends surrounding the Unicorn go about as far back in history as the human race.

-It's not just the Unicorn of Scotland that is seen as a powerful symbol, Unicorns were worshiped by the ancient Babylonians, and written descriptions of them appear throughout ancient history, and in many different countries.
+These beautiful creatures were worshiped by the ancient Babylonians, and written descriptions of them appear throughout ancient history, and as early as the first century AD.

 In the 5th Century AD, interpretation of a passage in the Hebrew Old Testament described an animal that scholars believed was a Unicorn.